RaulDiodiu/rap-handson-travel-docs/AOK/Intro.md

 |                      | currency_code            |
 |                      | local_last_changed_at    |

 As you can see in the diagram below, those tables also have associations to other instances in our scenario like Agency, Customer, Flight or Hotel.
 For our own Virtual Data Model we’ll concentrate on the DB tables for the instances which are marked in green, though.
 Those are basically representing the transactional data.
-The remaining master data will be mostly reused by accessing existing CDS views for sake of simplicity to enrich our app with external master data.
+The remaining master data will be mostly reused by accessing existing CDS views for the sake of simplicity to enrich our app with external master data.

 ![alt](images/image1_5.png)

 With SAP S/4HANA 2020 additional supported scenarios within the ABAP RESTful Application Programming Model were introduced.
 The app created within this hands-on will be based on the scenario managed/draft.
-In comparision with the unmanaged scenario, where the developer would have to implement the basic CUD (create, update, delete) operations, in the managed scenario those operations will be provided out of the box by the RAP framework.
+In comparison with the unmanaged scenario, where the developer would have to implement the basic CUD (create, update, delete) operations, in the managed scenario those operations will be provided out of the box by the RAP framework.
 Draft-enabled business objects persist the state of the transactional buffer after every transaction on a designated draft database table.
 This allows the end user to stop and continue work processes at any point in time, even with inconsistent data.
 For more detailed information about the draft concept, see [Draft](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.001/en-US/a81081f76c904b878443bcdaf7a4eb10.html).

 ## Next step
 [^ Top of page](#)